solidi/learning-notes/mentoring/philosophies.md

 1. "Draw the box smaller." - Jason Lengstorf / IBM Manager
 1. "To get along, you have to get along."
 1. "Prior planning prevents poor performance."
+1. "Information is unimportant when its discovered; it's important when the information is appreciated."